vasudev89/Term2-HRM/HRM Session 11.md

 		- Adapt to local practices
 		- Tend to Polycentric
 - Polycentric
+	- If any company X goes anywhere in the world and tries to implement the management style of the parent country in the host country and fill strategic positions with personnel of __host__ country, then they are polycentric
 	- Hire best staff of host country for strategic roles
 	- US could be an example
 	- France could also be an example to some extent